Holic75/KingmakerRebalance/README.md

 - fixes ecclesitheurge to be as per pnp rules (no bonus skill point, no channel energy damage increase at level 3) (optional),
 - when using kinetic healer ability, burn cost can be optionally offloaded to the target,
 - Kinetic Knights now receive Blade Rush infusion at level 3, Kinetic Whip infusion at level 5, Whip Hurricane infusion at level 11 and Swift Blade Rush infusion at level 13 for free,
-- When using burn to improve water shroud ac bonus, kinetic knight increases enchantment bonus of his armor or shield instead of raw armor/shield bonuses.
+- When using burn to improve water shroud ac bonus, kinetic knight increases enchantment bonus of his armor or shield instead of raw armor/shield bonuses,
+- Increased damage reduction defensive power increase dr by 2 instead of 1 9to make it similar to unchained barbarian rage power)

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,